 The BBC has officially announced that the iPlayer has gone high definition.
 The incredibly successful VOD catch-up service has taken the HD plunge and will start to offer high-definition stream and downloads on some programmes.

 "For many users, it will be their first chance to view HD television," notes the BBC news story about the new service.
-"Doctor Who, Kerwhizz, and Dragons' Den [are] all slated for HD release."
+"Doctor Who, Kerwhizz, and

 More satisfying experience